 You can get the latest owner's manual and translations of manuals from the Garmin website.
+The owner's manual includes instructions for using device features and accessing regulatory information.

-- 1 Go to garmin.com/manuals/gpsmap10x2-12x2. - 2 Download the manual.
+- 1 Go to www.garmin.com/manuals/GPSMAPPlus. - 2 Download the manual.